 Discovering you are expecting for the first time or for the fifth time brings on waves of joy, excitement, and sometimes feelings of uncertainty about the breastfeeding process.
 Let me help you virtually or in person to build the bridge to your new normal, whether it be for the first time or for a multiple time!

-Contact me to schedule an in-person prenatal visit and see my current class listings
+Contact me to schedule a prenatal visit and see my current class listings

 I'm ready to stop breastfeeding.
 Can you help me?

 Ideal for families in search of a judgement-free plan for weaning regardless if your 'baby' is an infant, toddler, preschooler or a big kid.

 Weaning is best thought of as a transition that takes place over time, just like other stages motherhood.
 Weaning has many facets that impacts mom, child, and the whole family.
 For some families weaning begins with saying farewell to the pump.
 There is also night weaning, day weaning, partial and full weaning.
 Sometimes weaning is necessary for medical reasons, family planning, or lilfe circumstances.
 Whatever your reason, In a virtual or in-person vist, I can help.
 Together, we make a plan that works for your family.